ErdeneUv/Pytest_Behave/README.md

 Please make sure you only change REACT_APP_LOCAL_GOOGLE_RECAPTCHA in react repo's .env file.

 ## To set your local address or change environment to stage, prod
-Go to this repo(brandcycle-test)'s .env file.
-You want to modify "**ui_url**" variable so it has your local address or prod url.
+Copy and paste .env.example file name it based on which environment's it is, such as .env.local.
+You want to modify "**BASE_URL**" variable so it has your local address or prod url.
 Default local address may differ from yours.

 ### Running tests in headless browser
-To use headless browser edit browser value in .env to 'chrome_headless' or 'safari_headless'.
+To use headless browser edit "**BROWSER**" value in .env to 'chrome_headless' or 'safari_headless'.

-Also please change the **passwords** in .env file.
+Also please change the **usernames and passwords** in .env file.

 Next make sure these brands are Private in your local:
 1. https://www.greenrow.com